Experienced Springfield Estate Planning Attorneys Ready To Serve You

 - Stop an irresponsible loved one from blowing their entire inheritance in a short period of time.

 For these reasons and more, many people use a trust instead of a will.
 However, they are not mutually exclusive; many estate plans make use of wills and trusts to effectively carry out the testator’s wishes.
+In general, you can categorize trusts into two broad groups: revocable trusts and irrevocable trusts.
+Both serve very different purposes.

 Power of Attorney